nbousselham/tractusx/coreservices/partsrelationshipservice/connector/edc-patched-core/README.md

 # edc-patched-core

+This project contains temporary patches for EDC meant to overcome limitations until a solution is implemented.

+# Passing request parameters from consumer to provider

 The Consumer is relaying an API call to the Provider, so we need a way to pass the request along.
 The EDC connector does not allow passing custom information in the message.